aclima88/NFL_BigDataBowl/README.md

 [Presentation](https://docs.google.com/presentation/d/15WZJKeTo2RUz-7cuYlhPmSaFu1G3BG81mtE-iGe00EE/edit?usp=sharing)

-## Things to Consider
+### Factors that Impact Player Performance
-Impact of Environmental Factors: Analyze how external factors such as weather conditions, stadium types, or crowd noise affect player movements and performance.
++ Impact of Environmental Factors: Analyze how external factors such as weather conditions, stadium types, or crowd noise affect player movements and performance.
-Play Calling Analysis: Predict or analyze the effectiveness of different play-calling strategies based on past data, player positioning, and movement patterns.
++ Play Calling Analysis: Predict or analyze the effectiveness of different play-calling strategies based on past data, player positioning, and movement patterns.

 ## Opportunities for Future Analysis
 + Game Outcome Prediction: Import historical data and player performance metrics to predict the outcome of games or the performance of teams during the remainder of the season